darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Keep in mind that this is my understanding, I have never read any research on this subject before, so I may be incorrect in my explanation.
 However I know for a fact that my numbers are correct.<br>

 64 divided by 4 = 16, each DAC needs a TX and RX to function.
 That is one channel, then the second channel you also need a TX and RX that is a total of 4 mixer paths.
 16 divided by 4 = 4.
 So we need to times everything by 64, including the bit rate, khz and channels for everything to be in sync.
 It just so happens that is a total of 1024bit, 2822.4kHz with a total of 393216 channels.
 This is the absolute maximum the QuadDAC is able to handle.
-So the total amount, that the Saber ESS 9218 QuadDAC can be overclocked is 4 times, because 16 X 4 = 64.
-I not only programed a QuadDAC, I overclocked a QuadDAC.<br>
+So the total amount, that the Saber ESS 9218 QuadDAC can be overclocked is 4 times, because 16 X 4 = 64.<br>

 44.1 X 64 = 2822.4<br>